istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 can affect your **security posture or break the traffic**, if the service is already configured as `STRICT` to only accept mutual TLS traffic.

-Currently, automatic mutual TLS is an Alpha stage feature, please be aware of the risk.
+Currently, automatic mutual TLS is an Alpha stage feature, please be aware of the risk, and the additional CPU cost for TLS encryption.

 We're considering to make this feature the default enabled.
 Please consider to send your feedback or encountered issues when trying auto mutual TLS via [Git Hub](https://github.com/istio/istio/issues/18548).